CrashOverride85/zc95/README.md

 **Note**: This repo has submodules, so if cloning, it's best to use the recursive option.

+## ZC95 MkII

+This branch holds the ZC95 MkII.
+As I write this, I'm the only person to have built it.
+It's smaller, and condenses 3 of the PCBs into 1 to make the build a bit cheaper and much quicker than the Mk1.

+These are the main changes from the MkI:
+ - Much smaller - the mainboard is less than half the size
+ - Output, Audio and main board are now combined
+ - USB-C charger input instead of 15v barrel jack
+ - 26650 cell instead of 12v SLA battery (similar capacity)
+ - "Aux" socket swapped for separate "Serial" and "Audio" sockets
+ - Output sockets changed from 2.5mm to 3.5mm
+ - Serial selectable (via jumpers) between 3.3v TTL and RS232
+ - Display no longer briefly flashes white on power on
+ - Removed: 12v output on accessory port

+Hopefully at some point this branch will become the main branch, and I'll remove this section.

 ## Introduction
-The ZC95 is a DIY four channel EStim box with similar form factor & output design to the MK312-BT (which in turn is a clone of the ET-312B).
+The ZC95 is a DIY four channel EStim box with similar output design and feel to the MK312-BT (which in turn is a clone of the ET-312B).
-Unlike the 312B, it uses 2x Raspberry Pico microcontrollers instead of an ATMEGA16, and the firmware is open source and mostly written in C++.

-The box can be controlled remotely via a Python GUI, and run Lua scripts uploaded to it, either using RS232 serial or WiFi if a Pico-W is used for the main MCU.

-Compared to an MK312-BT, it has 2 extra channels, two trigger inputs (think predicament bondage), and an accessory port.
-It has [bluetooth support](docs/Bluetooth.md) and many of the patterns of the 312.
-Audio input is possible with an extra/optional board.

-Additionally, if a 433MHz transmitter is fitted it can be used to control certain types of shock collars from some patterns.

-The main board is built using through hole parts, with the output and front panel PCBs being mostly SMD (requiring hand-soldering of a few through hole parts) - but using parts available through the JLCPCB SMT assembly service.

-The ZC95 now has a channel on [Joanne's E-Stim Community discord](https://discord.gg/HbGKY2t), see Estim control boxes -> zc95.
-Please drop by and say hello 🙂

-### Assembled ZC95
 ![zc95]

-## Overview
+The box is primarily intended for standalone use (i.e. not used whilst connected to phone/laptop/tablet), but can be controlled remotely via a Python GUI, and run Lua scripts that have been uploaded to it over serial or WiFi.

+Main features:
+- 4 isolated channels
+- [Audio input](./docs/AudioInput-Operation.md) - line level for estim tracks or microphone input (selectable via menu)
+- [Many inbuilt patterns](./docs/Patterns.md) - around 14, not counting audio and more esoteric stuff
+- Custom patterns can be written in [Lua](./docs/LuaNotes.md)
+- Two stereo 3.5mm trigger input sockets, allowing for up to 4 external inputs (e.g. remote buttons, foot pedals, etc.)
+- Support for many [BLE remote/camera buttons](./docs//BluetoothPeripherals.md), e.g. to trigger output when the button is pressed
+- [Remote control](./docs/RemoteAccess.md) over WiFi or serial using a python app
+- Allows limited control of a certain type of 433MHz shock collar
+- Somewhat experimental [BLE steaming](./docs/BleStreaming.md) - allows for per-pulse level control from laptop or other device, with an example in python
+- An accessory port with 3 output lines that can be controlled from Lua scripts, to allow interacting with other devices

+Technical details:
+- Has been designed with the JLC PCB assembly service in mind, and is mostly an SMD design with a few though hole parts
+- Uses 2x Raspberry Picos
+- Firmware is open source and mostly C++, and makes use of many [3rd party libraries](./docs/Credits.md)
+- 22650 cell for power
+- KiCad project files included in repo, not just gerbers
+- Audio input includes microphone preamp that can be toggled via menu, along with variable gain
-The ZC95 consists of 4-5 PCBs:
+- Consists of 3 PCBs:
    * Front panel - no traces, just text / mounting holes
    * Front panel controls - 4x POTs and associated ADC, 1x rotary encoder and 6 serial RGB LEDs.
 Designed for production using the SMT assembly service at JLCPCB, with a handful of extra through hole parts also requiring hand soldering.
-* Main board - power supply / charging, MCU for display / pattern generation, button input etc
+   * Main board - power supply / charging, pattern generation, button input, output signal generation, audio input
-* Output board ("ZC624 Output module") - 4 channel output generation controlled via SPI from the main board.
-Designed for production using the SMT assembly service at JLCPCB, with a handful of extra through hole parts also requiring hand soldering.
-* (Optional) audio input board - allows the 3.5mm "Aux" port on the front panel to be used for audio input

-The primary reason for having separate PCBs for the main and output board is for future flexibility - most of the time & expense is the firmware, case, display, controls, etc., so being able to test new output designs whilst being able to keep all of that should be an advantage.
-I'm well aware the output design currently used is known to have flaws, mostly stemming from its lack of feedback (which applies equally to the 312b it was taken from).
-A challenge for another day.

-The zc624 output module can also be used standalone and [controlled from an Arduino](./misc/Arduino/libraries/Zc624Output/README.md) (tested with an ESP32), but this is not ideal for a few reasons, and not the focus of this project.
+- Case is either an off the shelf Hammond 1598DBK (larger), or a 3D printed case (step/stl files provided)

 ## [Build guide](docs/Build.md)